 Let’s focus on the last step – “getting in touch”.
 As many case studies prove, even a single additional field in a contact form can prove to be quite costly.
 For Expedia, removing one input field earned them an additional $12 million in a year.
 We won’t need specific numbers to showcase the issue.
 Let’s just put yourself in the shoes of the visitor to see how much it will affect you.

-Assuming a needless contact form field, visitors that won’t convert have now went through a significant part of a sales process just to have a seemingly small issue stop them from converting.
+Assuming a needless contact form field, visitors that won’t convert have now gone through a significant part of a sales process just to have a seemingly small issue stop them from converting.
 In the above example, this one field has negatively affected your:

 Naturally, the more steps in the funnel, the more impact it has.